 Jump to Recipe

 This post was created in partnership with Imperfect Produce, who provided me with produce for the purposes of recipe development.
 Please keep in mind this is a service I support and believe in 100%.
-I have paid for Imperfect Produce in the past and will continue to pay for the service in the future.

 A few weeks ago, I started receiving a new “subscription” style box.
 But it wasn’t like the makeup one I used to get.
 It was produce!
 Imperfect Produce, actually.